Princess Deokhye: Life in Japan and arranged marriage

-She gave birth to a daughter, Masae (正惠), or Jeonghye (정혜) in Korea, on August 14, 1932.
+She gave birth to a daughter, Masae (正惠), or Jeonghye (정혜) in Korea, on 14 August 1932.
 In 1933, Deokhye was again experiencing mental illness, and after this, she spent many years in various mental health clinics.

 With the defeat of Japan in World War II, Korea once again became independent and her husband lost his noble title, as the Japanese peerage was abolished.

 Her daughter, Masae, graduated from Waseda University's Department of Literature and met Suzuki Noboru, whom she married in 1955.
-Her son-in-law would eventually take on her husband’s last name as the heir to the family.
+Her son-in-law would eventually take on her husband's last name as the heir to the family.

-As Deokhye continued to be in a poor health condition, and after having permission from Crown Prince Uimin, Sō Takeyuki eventually divorced in 1955; he later remarried to a Japanese woman named Yoshie Katsumura who he had three children with.
+In 1955, Takeyuki eventually divorced the Princess and later remarried to a Japanese woman named Yoshie Katsumura with whom he had three children.

-Having suffered an unhappy marriage, Deokhye's grief was compounded by the loss of her only daughter, who disappeared on 26 August 1956, reportedly committing suicide due to the stress of her parents' divorce.
-Her daughter’s suicide note was found in the mountains.
+Having suffered an unhappy marriage, Deokhye's grief was compounded by the loss of her only daughter, who disappeared on 26 August 1956 in Yamanashi-ken, reportedly committing suicide due to the stress of her parents' divorce.
+Her daughter's suicide note was found in the mountains.
 As a result, Deokhye's condition deteriorated at a slow yet considerable pace.

-Return to Korea
+Return to Korea and Death

-She returned to Korea at the invitation of the South Korean government on January 26, 1962, after 37 years.
-At first, the Korean government refused to allow the return of the last royal bloodline, because President Rhee Syng-man wanted to avoid political chaos.
+She returned to Korea at the invitation of the South Korean government on 26 January 1962, after 37 years.
+At first, the South Korean government refused to allow the return of the last royal bloodline, because President Rhee Syng-man wanted to avoid political chaos.
 However, reporter Kim Eul-han found the princess and persuaded the government to allow her return.
 She cried while approaching her motherland, and despite her mental state, accurately remembered the complex royal court etiquette and protocol.